Curriculum

 -

-- Define medical terminology and describe the origin of medical terminology.
+- Define medical terminology and the origin of medical terminology

-- Identify and describe the nine major body systems and surgical operations that may correlate with these systems.
+- Describe the nine major body systems and surgical operations that may correlate with these systems

-- Define and describe microbiology and how it correlates with principles of the central services department.
+- Describe microbiology and how it correlates with principles of the central services department

-- Identify and describe the two types of software applications.
+- Identify the two types of software applications

 -